The OSIRIS-REx mission is a seven-year quest. Are you ready for an epic adventure?

 Make history with us.
 Again.

 UA expert and student scientists have explored the Sun up close and discovered ice on Mars.
-We have been a part of every major NASA planetary mission and will now bring part of an asteroid home for the first time in US history.
+We have been a part of almost every major NASA planetary mission and will now bring part of an asteroid home for the first time in US history.

 - Are we alone in the universe?